What it Means to Have a Certified Comprehensive Stroke Center in Your Community

 The Stony Brook Difference

-The Cerebrovascular and Stroke Center uses a multidisciplinary, team-based approach, state-of-the-art facilities and equipment, and the latest surgical and minimally invasive techniques to accurately diagnose your cerebrovascular disorder and design a treatment plan that is individualized to your unique circumstances.
+Our Cerebrovascular and Comprehensive Stroke Center uses a multidisciplinary, team-based approach, state-of-the-art facilities and equipment, and the latest surgical and minimally invasive techniques to accurately diagnose your cerebrovascular disorder and design a treatment plan that is individualized to your unique circumstances.

 Our support staff of physician assistants and administrative assistants will keep in contact with you through your follow-up imaging or treatments.